 Even after the flames have died down, invisible particles in the air can contribute to a number of health problems.

-But in addition to the immediate danger of wildfires sweeping through residential areas, these out-of-control blazes also produce dangerous smoke that can linger in the air for days or even weeks afterward.
-It can also travel hundreds or even thousands of miles, and affect the health of people well out of the fire’s path.
+In addition to the immediate threat of wildfires sweeping through residential areas, these out-of-control blazes also produce smoke that can linger in the air for days or even weeks afterward.
+The gases and fine particles that wildfires produce can travel hundreds or even thousands of miles and affect the health of people well out of the fire’s path.

 Wildfire smoke is filled with really nasty stuff

 Breathing in any kind of smoke is unpleasant, but scientists are particularly worried about wildfire smoke because of the combination of chemicals it tends to contain.
 In addition to burning trees, these fires are also consuming homes, automobiles, businesses, and industrial facilities—which all contribute their share of toxic gasses and particulate matter.